SNAPSHOT-India stocks, bonds, rupee, swaps, call at 0446

 -------------------------------------

-The benchmark five-year swap rate is down 2 basis points at 8.07 percent and the one-year rate is down 1 basis point at 8.37 percent.
+The benchmark five-year swap rate is unchanged at 8.09 percent and the one-year rate is up 1 basis point at 8.39 percent.

 CALL MONEY